AC/DC's Tragic Real-Life Story

 Bon Scott's death

-AC/DC came to a major crossroads early in their run with the tragic death of front man Bon Scott.
-Thirteen years older than Angus, he had first been hired as the driver for the original incarnation of the band.
-When he passed, Angus told Rolling Stone, "I was sad for Bon.
+AC/DC came to a major crossroads early in their run with the tragic death of their frontman, Bon Scott.
+Thirteen years older than Angus, he had first been hired as the driver for the original incarnation of the band, but became their singer in 1974.
+It was with Scott that the band made its early mark with hits like "Dirty Deeds Done Dirt Cheap," "Girls Got Rhythm," and "Whole lotta Rosie."
+When he unexpectedly died in 1980, Angus told Rolling Stone, "I was sad for Bon.
 I didn't even think about the band."

 Just what happened on the night Scott died — alone, in a Renault 5 parked on a South London street — is still a bit of a mystery.
-Classic Rock took an in-depth look at the circumstances surrounding his death, and says the original cause of death was given as acute alcohol poisoning.
+The original cause of death was given as acute alcohol poisoning.
 It was only later that would be changed to asphyxiation, with the official ruling he had choked on his own vomit after an all-night drinking binge.

 That's a horrible way to go, but not everyone is convinced that's what happened.
 According to a 2017 biography by Jesse Fink (via Classic Rock), the actual cause of death was heroin use.
 Fink says he interviewed a series of people who were with Scott in the days leading up to his death, but admits they were mostly using heroin themselves at the time.
 Was Scott?
 It's unlikely anyone's going to ever come up with a definitive answer.
-What is known is that the rock world lost a legend that night.
+The Repository said there is no known toxicology report, and there were errors on the original death certificate.
+What is known, is that rock lost a legend that night.

 Linked to a serial killer

-The murderer was eventually caught, and the serial killer known as the Night Stalker was finally identified as Richard Ramirez.
+The serial killer known as the Night Stalker was caught and finally identified as Richard Ramirez.
 It also didn't help when a childhood friend of Ramirez's went public with the killer's fondness of the band, and it definitely didn't look good when the media gave him the Night Stalker nickname, as it was uncomfortably close to AC/DC's song "Night Prowler."

-According to the LA Times, suddenly, AC/DC was no longer selling out shows, and entire cities rallied to ban them from performing.
+According to the LA Times, suddenly, the scandal meant that AC/DC was no longer selling out shows, and entire cities rallied to ban them from performing.
 It remained a hugely dark part of the band's history for a long time.

 Malcolm Young's alcoholism

-"It caught right up to me and I lost the plot," he said (via The Guardian).
+Nearly a decade later, Malcolm realized that his lifestyle was taking a heavy toll, admitting, "It caught right up to me and I lost the plot," (via The Guardian).
 "Angus was going: 'I'm your brother, I don't want to see you dead here.
 Remember Bon?'
 So I took that break and cleaned myself up."

 The deadly concert